SurasithIT/crypto-coinflip-game/README.md

 - [x] Create Smart contract with bet function and return winner with trasfer function to pay bet money.
 - [x] connect Web Application with MetaMask wallet for pay.
 - [x] connect Web Application with smart contract for call contract function.
-- [ ] Deploy smart contract with testnet using Infura.
+- [ ] Deploy smart contract with testnet using Infura. (cannot deploy yet because of gasprice error)
 - [ ] Deploy web app with Docker (with NGINX).